Kaybiz/terraform-portfolio-project/README.md

 For any queries or contributions, please reach out:

-Kayode Ishola
 LinkedIn: [https://www.linkedin.com/in/kayode-ishola-6440699b/](https://www.linkedin.com/in/kayode-ishola-6440699b/)

-Your feedback and contributions are welcome as we continue to improve and expand this project!

 All feedback, suggestions, and contributions are highly appreciated as they help in the learning process and improvement of the project.

----

 This project is a continuous learning experience.
 I'm always looking to improve and expand my knowledge in cloud engineering and DevOps practices.
-If you have any suggestions, corrections, or ideas for improvement, please don't hesitate to reach out or contribute.
+Please don't hesitate to reach out or contribute if you have any suggestions, corrections, or ideas for improvement.
 Your input is valuable in this learning journey!